 If you think you might be able to go back to work doing lighter duties, or fewer hours, speak to your employer and doctor.

-If your accident has caused a long term injury, your employer might have a legal duty to make reasonable adjustments to help you get back to work - check what changes they have to make for you.
+If your accident has caused a long term injury, your employer might have a legal duty to help you get back to work - check what changes they have to make for you.